mulian/modal-file-manager/README.md

 ```javascript
 @modalFileManagerView.comfirmFilter.dir = /.app$/
 ```
-Restrict the comfirmation to open only Folder with Foldername.app (usefull for mac os apps) (same with .file)
+Restrict the comfirmation to comfirm only Folder with Foldername.app (usefull for mac os apps) (same with .file)

+#### Other
+Please let me know, if you use this Project as lib.